 The trail is quite obvious, it leads on the left side of the valley.
 Eventually, you will reach the bottom of the valley, where two larger streams come together.

 If you plan to continue to Khakhabo, a bit downstream is a good place to camp.
 If you plan to head to Datvisjvari pass, right ahead of you, on a hill behind a left tributary,

 you can see a serpentine climbing uphill.
 Climb the steep hill, the trail then turns northwest and leads you to the Chanchakhi pass (2849m).
 Beautiful views open in front of you.

 From the pass, descend directly to the west, on the right bank of the river.

-Trail will lead you to the southernmost point of the road connecting Shatili with Datvisjvari pass, on a spot, where it sharply turns to the west.
+The trail will lead you to the southernmost point of the road connecting Shatili with Datvisjvari pass, on a spot, where it sharply turns to the west.